What’s next for the UK as Queen Elizabeth II laid to rest

 Monday, Sept.
 19

-— The queen’s coffin will be taken from Westminster Hall to nearby Westminster Abbey for a state funeral that begins at 11 a.m.
+— The king will lead the royal family in a procession that takes the queen’s coffin from Westminster Hall to nearby Westminster Abbey for a state funeral that begins at 11 a.m.
 Leaders and dignitaries from around the world are expected to attend.

+— Two minutes of silence will be observed across the U.K. at the end of the funeral.

 — The funeral marks the end of 10 days of national morning, and the day will be a public holiday across the U.K.